Chris4562022/Work-Day-Scheduler/README.md

 --------------------------

 This web application demonstrates the Work Day Scheduler for the Fifth challenge for The Third-Party-Web API's Challenge.
-On this webpage, you'll find  a Work Day Scheduler that allows you
+On this webpage, you'll find  a Work Day Scheduler that allows you to enter Tasks through the day and save the items when the browsers is refreshed.
+The time is managed, so you can see where you are during the day( from 9AM-5PM)

 Tools Used: